GatewaySpaceDevelopment/Gateway2KSP/README.md

 Current pack version: **`v0.5`**<br>
 Release date: **`August 6th, 2024`**<br>
 > [!TIP]
 Our mod pack is in constant evolution in order to fit the needs of our players and fix bugs.
-Please make sure this is the **most up to date version** before installing!<br>
+Please make sure you're using the **most up to date version** before playing!<br>

 Support & community Discord server: **https://discord.gg/8Ae6R2qJ86**